 I had to do my visa paperwork on Monday, so I just did a 15-kilometer walk that day.
 It was really hot, and yet I love to walk around a new city.
 I wondered if I’d have the energy and if my legs would be ready for another trail run the next day.

 YEP!
 I was ready when I woke up.
 Feet felt great.
 Everything felt great.
 I asked my hotel manager to lock my back up in their office.
 I got them to swear they’d watch my stuff closely.
 I headed out the door and found a peddle-bike cab for $3 to take me to the bus station.
 This guy was about 75 years old and all of 85 pounds.
 How he cranked me over a kilometer on that contraption, I can’t guess.

-At the bus station, I again grabbed the number 10 bus and relaxed for a bit in the ultra-cold air.
+At the bus station, I again grabbed the number 10 bus and relaxed for a bit in the ultra-cold air conditioning.
 Not appreciated, but what are you going to do?

-Arriving at the Moongate my plan was to climb the hill rail TWICE that day.
+Arriving at the Moongate my plan was to climb Penang Hill Trail TWICE that day.
 It was cool, lightly raining at times, and the perfect time to really have a good go at it.
 I figured I’d go up as fast as I could the first time, take the tram or some other ride down to the bottom, and then climb again just to do it – not for speed, but just to finish.